Did Jesus really suggest that these folks will literally inherit the earth?

-This of course is a major doctrine in more than one modern ecclesiastical Christian sect.
+This is a major doctrine in more than one modern sectarian institution.
 The idea one sect proposes is that their members will be put on a list and after Jesus' return, everyone else will be slaughtered and the members on the list will "inherit the earth."

 "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven."
 (Matt.
 7:21)